nufle/ImageBufferIO/README.md

 ## Limitations
 Your GDAL version may not have all the desired plug-ins you would like to use.

 ### Performances
-Since it's a pythonic tool, it is not focused on performances, even though Numpy and OpenCV both have low level core...
-So if you do not want to spend all night waiting for your Collada file, I advise you not to use input files bigger than 1500px by 1500px. (meaning you may have to crop your SRTM tiles...)

-### Algorithmic

 ## Dependencies